-February is Black History Month!
-Enjoy these ideas for incorporating lessons on African-American influence into your homeschool.
-Here are some ideas to apply across your curriculum, including science and invention, music and arts, literature and poetry, and field trips.
+During the month of February, celebrate Black History month by incorporating these ideas into your homeschool lessons on African-American influence.
+Check out these resources you can apply across your curriculum, including science and invention, music and arts, sports and entertainment, literature and poetry, and field trips.

-This blog post from Homeschooling Help offers some excellent ideas for character studies and ways to incorporate black history into a variety of subjects.
+This blog post from Homeschooling Help offers some excellent subjects for character studies and Black History Month ideas to incorporate into a variety of subjects.

 Time 4 Learning shares ideas for activities and field trips for all ages.

 This Jeopardy-style quiz game can be played by one or two players.

 This timeline of key moments in black history from Info Please provides excellent inspiration for a project that can be tailored to fit students of all ages.
 Select a period from the timeline–or the whole thing–and have students research and create their own illustrated timeline.

 Younger students will love these detailed coloring pages featuring various stories and influential figures in black history.

 This article from How Stuff Works details the work of 10 black scientists, from well-known George Washington Carver and James West to some others you may not have heard of.

 Use this lesson plan activity from Scholastic to teach middle-school students about some famous African American inventors.

 Students can research any or all of the people on this list of over twenty African American inventors and the patent numbers assigned to their unique inventions.